-Question and Answer Session for Gelman 1,4-Dioxane Plume Litigation Settlement Agreement
+Question and Answer Sessions for Gelman 1,4-Dioxane Plume Litigation Settlement Agreement

-The Washtenaw County Board of Commissioners will host a question and answer session and hear public comment on the proposed settlement agreement in the Gelman 1,4-dioxane Plume litigation.
+The Washtenaw County Board of Commissioners hosted a question and answer session and heard public comment on the proposed settlement agreement in the Gelman 1,4-dioxane plume litigation on September 24, 2020.

 Proposed Settlement Documents

 The ongoing legal process regarding the contaminated Gelman Sciences site has reached the point where the proposed settlement documents are available to the public.
 On Aug 31, 2020, the Court Confidentially Order dated March 23, 2017 was lifted.
 Documents are now available at www.a2gov.org/gelmanproposedsettlementdocs.

 The proposed Fourth Amended and Restated Consent Judgment was rejected by the Washtenaw County Board of Commissioners during a special meeting on November 12, 2020.
 That meeting can be viewed by clicking here.

 The Coalition for Action on Remediation of Dioxane (CARD) is a partnership of local governments and citizens that look at strategies to address the groundwater contamination from the industrial solvent 1,4-dioxane, released by Gelman Sciences, Inc. The groundwater contamination has expanded in Washtenaw County to an area over three miles long and one mile wide.

 - Treasurer: Email Vince Caruso

 To view the member listing, please see the CARD board page.

 Due to the impacts of coronavirus, we will be having all CARD meetings remotely on Zoom until further notice.